-Definition Name of the licensed feature: ■ J-series licenses listed in Table 67 on page 163. ■ All features-All-inclusive licenses Number of licenses currently being used on the router.
+Field Name Definition Feature Summary Feature Name of the licensed feature: J-series licenses listed in Table 67 on page 162.All features-All-inclusive licenses Licenses Used Number of licenses currently being used on the router.
 Usage is determined by the configuration on the router.
 If a feature license exists and that feature is configured, the license is considered used.
-Number of licenses installed on the router for the particular feature.
-Number of licenses required for legal of use the feature.
+Licenses Installed Number of licenses installed on the router for the particular feature.
+Licenses Needed Number of licenses required for legal of use the feature.
 Usage is determined by the configuration on the router: If a feature is configured and the license for that feature is not installed, a single license is needed.
-Unique alphanumeric ID of the license.
-Valid-The installed license key is valid.
+Installed Licenses ID Unique alphanumeric ID of the license.
+State Valid-The installed license key is valid.
 Invalid-The installed license key is not valid.
-Numeric version number of the license key.
-If the license defines a group license, this field displays the group definition.
+Version Numeric version number of the license key.
+Group If the license defines a group license, this field displays the group definition.
 If the license requires a group license, this field displays the required group definition.
 NOTE: Because group licenses are currently unsupported, this field is always blank.
-Name of the feature that is enabled with the particular license.
+Enabled Features Name of the feature that is enabled with the particular license.
+Expiry Expiration information for the license is correct.
+For J-series, only permanent licenses are supported.
+If a license has expired, it is shown as invalid.